Coffee and your health

 The potential health benefits and drawbacks of coffee

 Coffee drinking is a hot topic.
-In the UK we drink about 70 million cups of the stuff every day.
-If we're not having a mug at home we're popping into one of the many coffee shops and cafes that have sprung up across the country in recent years.
+In the UK we drink about 55 million cups of the stuff every day.
+If we're not having a mug at home we're popping into a coffee shop or cafes.

 Coffee may taste good and get you going in the morning, but what will it do for your health?

 A growing body of research shows that coffee drinkers, compared to non-drinkers, are less likely to have type 2 diabetes, Parkinson's disease, and dementia.
 It's also suggested that coffee drinkers have fewer cases of certain cancers, heart rhythm problems and strokes.